Sharpsburg, Maryland: History

-Sharpsburg gained national recognition during the American Civil War, when Confederate General Robert E. Lee invaded Maryland with his Army of Northern Virginia in the summer of 1862 and was intercepted near the city by Union General George B. McClellan with the Army of the Potomac.
-The rival armies met on September 17, in the Battle of Antietam (also called the Battle of Sharpsburg).
+Sharpsburg gained national recognition during the American Civil War, when Confederate General Robert E. Lee invaded Maryland with his Army of Northern Virginia in the summer of 1862 and was intercepted near the town by Union General George B. McClellan with the Army of the Potomac.
+The rival armies met on September 17, in the Battle of Antietam (called by the Confederates the Battle of Sharpsburg).
 It would be the bloodiest single day in all American military annals, with a total of nearly 23,000 casualties to both sides.
 A few days earlier, the multi-sited Battle of South Mountain occurred at the three low-lying passes in South Mountain—Crampton's Gap, Turner's Gap, and Fox's Gap—where Lee's forces attempted to hold back the advancing Union regiments moving westward especially along the important National Road (now U.S. Route 40 Alternate) which is now a part of South Mountain State Battlefield Park.

 The drawn battle is considered a turning point of the war, since it kept the Confederacy from winning a needed victory on Northern soil, which might have gained it European recognition.
-Lee's retreat gave Abraham Lincoln the opportunity he needed to issue his Emancipation Proclamation, declaring all slaves residing in rebelling Confederate territory against the federal government, to be free.
+Lee's retreat gave Abraham Lincoln the opportunity he needed to issue his Emancipation Proclamation, declaring all slaves residing in rebelling Confederate territory against the federal government, to be "forever free".
 This act made it even more unlikely that Europe would grant diplomatic recognition to the South.

+In 1866, Tolson's Chapel was constructed by African Americans as a Methodist meeting place and served as a Freedmen's Bureau school.
+Historians since the 2000s have recovered evidence of a once vibrant "Affrilachian" community in Sharpsburg that declined during the twentieth century.

 Sharpsburg claims its Memorial Day commemoration as one of the first in the U.S., having their 147th consecutive celebration in 2014.